ryanmats/sanfrancisco-311-data/README.md

 using the Chart.JS library to generate data visualizations.
 I also used AI to help debug some tricky syntax issues (often resolved by adjusting something minor like adding a closing parentheses).
 Additionally, I used AI to re-teach me how to use BigQuery Scalar Query Parameters (rather than simple string concatenation) to protect against SQL injection risk from user-provided arguments.
-I remembered that this was a thing, but used AI to get the correct syntax necessary.
+I remembered that this was important, but used AI as a refresher to get the correct syntax.

 While AI was very helpful, I made an effort throughout this project to learn the development concepts it was teaching me rather than just blindly copying and pasting and hoping for the best.